A Branch-and-Cut Algorithm for the Optimal Design of Parking Lots with One-way and Two-way Lanes: A generalized MIP formulation

+This section describes a MIP formulation for the case where parking stalls are perpendicular to driveway lanes, and the driveway lanes are two-way streets.
+We first rasterize a given plot into a grid of squares or \textit{cells}.
+A \textit{field} is assumed to be a square or rectangular unit comprising multiple cells.
+Let the number of rows and columns in the grid be $\numrows$ and $\numcols$, respectively.
+The set of all cells in the parking lot is designated as $\lotset =\{(i,j): i \in \{0,\hdots,\numrows-1\}, j \in \{0,\hdots,\numcols-1\} \}$.
+We suppose that the lot may have obstacles such as buildings, trees, utility poles, and structural columns (in the case of indoor parking).
+The set of such blocked cells is denoted as $\blockedset$.
 A \textit{parking field} is assumed to have a width of $\parkwidth$ cells and a length of $\parklength$ cells and can be oriented along the lateral (east-west) direction or the longitudinal (north-south) direction.
 We use angles $0^{\circ}$ and $90^{\circ}$ to distinguish between these orientations.
-The east-west and $0^{\circ}$ nomenclature is used only to indicate the orientation with reference to the grid but not the driving lanes or geographic directions.
+The east-west and $0^{\circ}$ nomenclature is used only to indicate the orientation with reference to the grid, but not the driving lanes or geographic directions.
 They are not to be confused with parallel parking.
 Parking is assumed to be orthogonal to the driving lanes throughout this work.
 The binary decision variables that indicate the presence/absence of $0^{\circ}$ and $90^{\circ}$ parking fields \textit{anchored} at cell $(i, j)$ are $\zeroparkvar{i}{j}$ and $\ninetyparkvar{i}{j}$, respectively.
 We simply refer to them as parking fields at $(i, j)$, although they may contain other cells in the lot depending on $\parkwidth$ and $\parklength$.
 The choice of the anchor within a parking field is simply a convention and can be set to any other cell in the field.
 Changing the anchor alters the model implementation but does not affect the formulation or the solution.
 The MIP formulations can also be written using all parking fields that can be anchored at a specific cell, without separate variables for the $0^{\circ}$ and $90^{\circ}$ parking fields.
 The variable $\zeroparkvar{i}{j}$ takes a value of one if an east-west parking field is anchored at $(i,j)$ and includes cells of the form $(i + k, j + l)$, where $k \in \{0, \ldots, \parkwidth-1 \}$ and $ l \in \{0, \ldots, \parklength-1\}$ (see the green rectangle in Figure \ref{fig:sample_perpendicular_fields}).
 Similarly, if $\ninetyparkvar{i}{j}$ is one, then a parking space anchored at $(i, j)$ is created in the north-south direction with cells of the form $(i + k, j + l)$, where $k \in \{0, \ldots, \parklength-1 \}$ and $l \in \{0, \ldots, \parkwidth-1\}$ (see the blue rectangle in Figure \ref{fig:sample_perpendicular_fields}).